Thanksgiving is traditionally a day of family, food, and football—but shouldn’t it be more than that?

-Between the excitement of Halloween and Christmas lurks an oft overlooked holiday for kids.
+Between the excitement of Halloween and Christmas lurks an oft overlooked holiday for kids and families.
 Thanksgiving may lack the fun of candy and costumes or the magic of Santa and reindeer, but it has an important lifelong lesson for our kids—gratitude.

 Gratitude Box: At the beginning of November, place a box or jar in a central location, along with strips of paper and writing utensils.
 Encourage your family to record the things they are grateful for and drop them in the box.
 Make it a game—can they record something every day or every time they pass by the box?
 Open the box at the Thanksgiving meal and read the statements aloud.

 Two Trees: Many families have incorporated the tradition of a Thanksgiving “tree”, to which they add leaves of gratitude each day in November.
 Consider having two trees—a thanks tree and a giving tree.
 (Your kids can help you make the trees out of paper or cardboard, and cut out leaves for the trees.)
 Place the trees in a central location and make it a family ritual to place leaves on the tree every day—each family member can add leaves to both trees by writing something they are thankful for and something they have done to give to or help others.
 This keeps your family centered in gratitude and giving.

 Thanksgiving Book: Create a Thanksgiving book that grows with each passing year.
 Every family member creates a page of gratitude each year—it could be a drawing, a poem, or simply a list of things they are grateful for.
 Be sure to write the date on it and then place it in a binder.
 It’s fun to place the Thanksgiving book on a coffee table during the month of November to allow your family and guests to reflect on the gratitude and gifts of years past and present.